 Getting things done isn't always about making lots of noise, it's about planning and leading effectively.

-Kevin is a long-serving school governor , a director of a not-for-profit community building and a Trustee of several local charities.
+Kevin has been a primary governor for six years, latterly as chair, a director of a not-for-profit community building and a Trustee of several local charities.
 He was previously a regional representative for several national campaign groups.

 Kevin has written on social justice issues for ELM magazine, Big Issue in the North and Bright Green.
 In 2015 and 2016 he contested the Worth Valley ward seat on Bradford Council on behalf of The Green Party.